Engaging Our Community

 Engaging the Community: The Participatory Design Process

 Engaging the community in a series of participatory design exercises is an integral part of the Haven Green development.
 Within this context, the design team facilitated a participatory design, or co-design, process that empowered community members to envision a successful re-imagining of the site.
-RiseBoro and Habitat NYC will sustain Community Engagement beyond garden design by working with local stakeholders and partners to cultivate a group who will share in the ongoing stewardship of the community green space.
+RiseBoro and Habitat NYC and Westchester will sustain Community Engagement beyond garden design by working with local stakeholders and partners to cultivate a group who will share in the ongoing stewardship of the community green space.
 The expanded green space announced in 2022 will be added to the still open public participatory design process to ensure 21 Spring Street residents have a say in the expanded plan

 1